Woosmap/geofencing-android-sdk/README.md

 </p>

 ### Detect Visits (spending time at one place) of your users
 Get the location and the time spent when a user is visiting places.
-Once again use the Woosmap Search API if needed to detect if your users visit you stores, your competitor of POI you may want to monitor.
+Once again use the Woosmap Search API if needed to detect if your users visit you stores, your competitors or POI you may want to monitor.

 <p align="center">
   <img alt="Visit" src="/assets/visit.png" width="50%">